 By Mark Kenyon

 The snow drifted down my back, a cold breeze raised the hair on my neck and I took one final look at the winter wonderland around me.
-With a wave and a smile, I turned my back, took a step off the platform, and said goodbye to the 2013 deer season.
+With a wave and a smile, I turned my back, took a step off the platform, and said goodbye to another deer season.